 Day 2: Take your legs for a walk or ride.

 Now, you might start to think that this list is more about how to lose weight in 10 days, but bear with me.
 About 30% of global CO2 emissions are caused by transportation.
 Independent of any fossil fuels, walking and biking are naturally the least polluting forms of transportation.
 Cities are used to being designed around cars.
 But now, people are figuring out how to give the city back to its citizens.
 This has already resulted in more pedestrian and bike paths, as well as public gardens that are often a re-appropriation of former roads, train tracks, and tunnels.
 Some cities (Oslo being the most recent example) have even taken it a step further by introducing car-less districts.

 Seriously, this is not a weight loss manual.
 Simply buying less stuff is a good way to lower emissions.
 A suit made of wool may have a carbon impact equivalent to your home’s electricity use for a month.
 A single t-shirt may have caused emissions equal to two or three days’ typical power consumption.
 This may sound annoyingly hipster to your ears, but buying fewer and better things really does make a difference.

 Especially the carpool part.
 Simply by giving someone else a ride (or hopping on one yourself), you’ll drastically reduce CO2 emissions.
 And let’s be honest, isn’t the car the best place for karaoke?
 Life is a highway.

 Day 5: Avoid traffic.

-In the U.S., people spend in average 42 hours a year in traffic.
-That’s $1,400 idling away gas.
+In the U.S., people spend on average 42 hours a year in traffic.
+That’s $1,400 spent idling away gas.
 Not only does this sound like a nightmare, but it also makes you waste unnecessary gas, time, and money.
 Use traffic apps and go a different way instead, or just wait it out and spend your time on the more important things in life.
 Time spent in traffic jams is time you’ll never get back.

 Day 6: Skip a flight.